 MSC L.T.
 Jordan Announcements

+L.T.
 Jordan Fellow Studies International Public Health

 MSC L.T.
 Jordan Fellow, Leigh Ellyn Preston, has been researching the causes and exposures of diarrheal diseases as a Texas A&M School of Public Health student.
-Preston received a Jordan Fellowship for her most recent trip to San Cristobal where she worked as a project lead and organized where and what would be sampled.
+Preston received an L.T.
+Jordan Fellowship for her most recent trip to San Cristobal where she worked as a project lead and organized where and what would be sampled.
 Preston graduated this May with a PhD in Public Health.
 Read the full story here.

 Read What Others Have To Say: